Our website is now open for orders that will ship January, February & March 2020.

 How We Ship

 Our website accepts orders from September through early March, but we suggest that you order early for best selection since some items are in limited supply.
-We ship via UPS to most of the continental U.S. and by Priority Mail to Hawaii and Puerto Rico.
+We ship via UPS to most of the continental U.S. and by Priority Mail to Puerto Rico.
 Orders are shipped January through the first week of March, depending upon your choice of ship date.
 See Ordering & Shipping Info and Choosing Ship Time for more details.

 Backyard Orchard Culture